jortsmoder/wikiofdark.art/docs/index.md

 Typically when on HRT, it takes a long time for fat to redistribute to the desired places.
 The turnover rate for adipocyte cells at a constant bodyweight is about 10% per year, with half of the adipocytes being replaced every ~8.3 years on average.

 This naive estimate is misleading, and studies seem to find redistribution effects way earlier than you'd expect if it acted via turnover.
-But some still suggest that weight cycling when on HRT can lead to getting results sooner.
+(People often gain weight after starting HRT so this may accout for some of this).
+Some still suggest that weight cycling when on HRT can lead to getting results sooner.

 Links: